Manifolds of Projective Shapes: Previous approaches

 We show in Section~\ref{Geometry}, that $\t_d^k$ is a differentiable Hausdorff manifold; it is obviously closed under relabeling and respects the hierarchy of projective subspace constraints.
 Additionally, we show that $\t_d^k$ is maximal for some, but not all $k$ and $d$.
 Note that the approach via frames differs from the approach via Tyler regularity since, for $d\geq3$, there are Tyler regular shapes without a frame, see Figure~\ref{FreeNoFrame}.

-\begin{example} In the case $d=1$ and $k=4$, $\t_1^4$ consists of shapes with projective subspace constraints $(I,j)$ with $j=1$ and $|I|=1<2=\tfrac{1\cdot 4}{2}$, i.e.\ the shapes in general position.
+\begin{example} In the case $d=1$ and $k=4$, $\t_1^4$ consists of shapes with projective subspace constraints $(I,j)$ with $j=1$ and $|I|=1<2=\tfrac{1\cdot 4}{2}$, i.e.\ the shapes in general position (only type (a) from Section~\ref{case14}).
 Hence, $\t_1^4=\g_1^4$ with $\g_1^4$ being homeomorphic to the circle with three points removed, as we have seen before. \end{example}

 Neither of these approaches discusses the topological background of these choices.
 The goal of this article is to shed light on the topology of these topological subspaces of projective shapes.